Short-handed Bucks still on point in 119-109 win at Indiana

-”It was really aggressive Giannis tonight,” coach Mike Budenholzer said. ”At the same time, he making reads, making great passes.
-When he’s attacking like that, that’s when we are at our best.
-He had that extra gear tonight.”

-It showed on a night Budenholzer held out two injured starters – center Brook Lopez and guard Jrue Holiday – as well as key backup Bobby Portis.
-Thanks to Antetokounmpo and Middleton, they still had enough scoring punch to pull away from the Pacers early and hold off a late charge.
+Coach Mike Budenholzer held out two injured starters – center Brook Lopez and guard Jrue Holiday – as well as key backup Bobby Portis.
+Yet they still had enough scoring punch to pull away from the Pacers, who have lost three of their first four games under new coach Rick Carlisle.

-Indiana has lost three of its first four games under new coach Rick Carlisle, this time with Malcolm Brogdon scoring 25 points and Domantas Sabonis with 21 points, 13 rebounds and five assists
+The Pacers were led by Malcolm Borgdon with 25 points and seven assists.
+Domantas Sabonis had 21 points, 13 rebounds and five assists

-The Pacers never led after Middleton closed the first quarter with a four-point play that broke a 30-30 tie and couldn’t get closer than three the rest of the game.

-”The fourth quarter was encouraging,” Carlisle said. ”We held them to 18 points and made some runs.
-The other three quarters were uneven and not good enough.
-We’ve got some things to do better and need to clean up.”
+It was Middleton’s four-point play to close the first-quarter scoring that changed the game.
+It broke a 30-30 tie, and Milwaukee never trailed again.

+The Bucks extended the lead to as much as 57-46 midway through the second quarter, then saw Sabonis lead the Pacers back, cutting the margin to 60-57 with a spinning layup.
+But Milwaukee scored the final six points of the first half and used a 12-5 third-quarter run to take an 83-66 lead.

 TIP-INS